MrGmo/codeWars/README.md

 This repo is comprised of some of the codewars I've completed.
 I have divided them into separate folders based on difficulty.
 I realized that posting my solutions might be helpful to new devs so going forward I will post all my solutions in individual files under their respective folder.

-Check out some of the other Coding Challenges I've completed:
+Check out some other coding challenges I've completed:

 Colt Steel's Algorithm and Data Structure Course: https://github.com/MrGmo/Algorithms-DataStructures